 while flickering shadows, has hushed all the stars

-that watch through a curtain, without making sound
+that watch through a curtain, while marking the years

 The soft ocean breezes are catching your hair.